Did you know that American Express does more than just issue credit cards?

 How Do you Open An American Express Savings Account?

-Account set up is straightforward.
 All you’ll need is internet access and a few personal details – and you’ll be signed up in no time.
+In other words, it’s fairly easy!

 - Go to the homepage and click “Apply for a Savings Account”

-- Follow the prompts and enter your personal information:
+- Secondly, follow the prompts and enter your personal information:

 - Full Legal Name